TayaneYBOno/vv_test/README.md

 On "*pages*" we keep the classes files included as requests (following best practices, using page objects).

-In this way, we are going to follow the best practices, the partners "page object".
+In this way, we are going to follow the best practices, the partners "page objects".

 All files in this folder, must ending with "_page.rb".